 There is no charge for this service.
 If your child is ﬁtted with hearing aids, they can be provided at no cost other than a low annual maintenance fee.

-Your child will be seen by one of Australian Hearing audiologists who specialise in paediatric audiology.
+Your child will be seen by one of Hearing Australia audiologists who specialise in paediatric audiology.
 Their role is to provide you with information, support and guidance in hearing loss, hearing aids if required, and follow up assessments.

 Your audiologist will work with you to plan a program that suits your child’s individual needs.
 While your audiologist is the expert in hearing, you are the expert in your own child and family.
 Your audiologist can offer the following services: